luistroche/JQuery-remider/README.md

 # JQuery-remider
-This repository  remind Jquery functions and its properties.
+This repository  works as a reminder of Jquery functions and its properties.